ese-msc/c-primer/_sources/appendices/c-preprocessor.md

 Any if-like block can optionally have an `#else` block attached to if.
 As with Python or C, the `#else` block matters (i.e. is passed to the compiler) if the first expression doesn't evaluate true, in which case it is compiled.
 These if blocks can be nested providing every block is terminated correctly.

-As a concrete example, consider the code block
+As a concrete example, consider the following code block:

 ```c++